worthychukwuemeka/Centralized-DBMS/README.md

    - philipokocha, password4.
 Any data other than this entered to login will return an error.
 5. If you're an admin, you will see additional options for managing users.
-   - Select "Register New User" to open the Registration form.
+   - Select "Register New User" to open the Registration form & add a new user to the DB.
-   - Select "View Past Records" to view a CSV file with dummy data.
+   - Select "View Past Records" to view a CSV database file with data of users registered on the system.

 ## Project Structure

 - `WelcomeWindow.java`: Displays the welcome window with organization options.
 - `RegistrationWindow.java`: Displays the registration window for users to log in.
-- `DashboardWindow.java`: Displays the dashboard for admin and citizen users.
+- `DashboardWindow.java`: Displays the dashboard for admins.
-- `CsvWriter.java`: Handles writing data to a CSV file.
+- `CsvWriter.java`: Handles the data writing to the CSV file.
-- `ExistingUserData.csv`: CSV file containing dummy user data.
+- `ExistingUserData.csv`: CSV file containing registered users' data.

 ## Data Storage